Oxen-Studio/Resonance/README.md

 Download the [latest version](https://github.com/Oxen-Studio/Resonance/releases) for your operating system and carefully follow the instructions below.

+Average memory usage: 100 MB of RAM for +1,000 songs.
-For large libraries of +10,000 songs, it is recommended to have at least 2 GB of RAM and an SSD.
+For large libraries of +10,000 songs, it is recommended to have at least 300 MB of RAM and an a SSD.
 However, the app is lightweight and can probably run on your smart refrigerator.

 <details open>